devika-1999/Subsample_histograms/README.md

 # Statistics_Plots

-Plots of the statistics of all the subsamples (648).
+Plots of the statistics (mean, median, standard deviation, skewness, and kurtosis) of all the subsamples (648).